gruntwork-io/gruntwork-installer/README.md

 # Gruntwork Installer

-`gruntwork-install` is a bash script you run to easily download and install "script modules" written by Gruntwork.
+`gruntwork-install` is a bash script you run to easily download and install "Script Modules" written by Gruntwork.

+### Script Modules

-A script module is a package of one or more bash scripts and/or binaries maintained by Gruntwork that are meant to be reusable in many different contexts.
-For example, we have script modules for installing a CloudWatch Logs agent, optimizing syslog settings, setting up automatic security updates, and more.
+A Script Module is a package of one or more bash scripts and/or binaries maintained by Gruntwork that are meant to be reusable in many different contexts.
+For example, we have Script Modules for installing a CloudWatch Logs agent, optimizing syslog settings, setting up automatic security updates, and more.

-Our script modules are contained in the `modules/` folder of different GitHub repos since they often come with the different [Infrastructure Packages](https://blog.gruntwork.io/gruntwork-infrastructure-packages-7434dc77d0b1#.6bwor6wxc) we sell.
+Our Script Modules are contained in the `modules/` folder of different GitHub repos since they often come with the different [Infrastructure Packages](https://blog.gruntwork.io/gruntwork-infrastructure-packages-7434dc77d0b1#.6bwor6wxc) we sell.

+#### Common Script Modules

+Some Script Modules are so common that we've made them freely available in the [modules/](modules) folder of this repo.

 ### Motivation
 At [Gruntwork](http://www.gruntwork.io/), we've developed a number of scripts and binaries, most of them in private GitHub repos, that perform common infrastructure tasks such as setting up continuous integration, monitoring, log aggregation, and SSH access.
-Being able to use these "modules" of code typically involves many steps, you download the files (possibly from a private GitHub repo), change their permissions, and run them with the parameters that make sense for your environment.
+Being able to use these "modules" of code typically involves many steps: you download the files (possibly from a private GitHub repo), change their permissions, and run them with the parameters that make sense for your environment.

-That's a lot of steps, and just means lots of `bash` code copied differently across multiple software teams.
-Worse, if we want to update a script to add a new parameter, each team has to see how they've written the code to "install" the module, and update it in the right spot.
-We believe we can do better by making our script modules as easy to install as a typical package using `apt-get`, `yum`, `npm`, or similar tools.
+That basically means lots of custom `bash` code copied differently across multiple software teams.
+Worse, if we want to update a binary or script to add a new parameter, each team has to modify their own custom code, which can be painful.

-So we wrote a bash script named `gruntwork-install` that installs any Gruntwork script module.
+We believe we can do better by writing our scripts and binaries in a standardized way, and including a minimal tool that streamlines the process of downloading and installing them.
+Indeed, our goal is to make installing Gruntwork Script Modules as easy as installing a typical package using `apt-get`, `yum`, `npm`, or similar tools.
+And since we give you 100% of the source code, we want it to be clear exactly what happens when you install a Gruntwork Script Module.

 ### How `gruntwork-install` Works

-We've made it transparent what it means to "install" a module:
+To actually install a Gruntwork Script Module, we wrote a bash script named `gruntwork-install`.
+Here's how it works:

-1. We use [fetch](https://github.com/gruntwork-io/fetch) to download the specified version of the module or binary from the repo specified via the `--repo` option.
+1. It uses [fetch](https://github.com/gruntwork-io/fetch) to download the specified version of the module or binary from the (public or private) git repo specified via the `--repo` option.
 1. If you used the `--module-name` parameter, it downloads the module from the `modules` folder of `--repo` and runs the `install.sh` script of that module.
 1. If you used the `--binary-name` parameter, it downloads the right binary for your OS, copies it to `/usr/local/bin`,